 If you are a resident of Newfoundland & Labrador, have some knowledge, experience and comfort with computers, and want to develop advanced computing skills to either expand your career prospects or bring new capabilities to your existing position, this program may be for you.

-To see the greatest benefit, you need to both be motivated, and have the capacity and time to augment this program with guided, self-directed learning.
+To see the greatest benefit, you need to be both motivated, and have the capacity and time to augment this program with guided, self-directed learning.

 Is there a cost?